-The notice will explain the reasons for the denial of assistance, that the family may be eligible for proration of assistance and will advise the family of its right to request an appeal to the United States Citizenship and Immigration Services (USCIS), or to request an informal hearing with LMHA.
+The notice will explain the reasons for the denial of assistance and will advise the family of its right to request an appeal to the United States Citizenship and Immigration Services (USCIS), or to request an informal hearing with LMHA.
 The informal hearing with LMHA may be requested in lieu of the USCIS appeal, or at the conclusion of the USCIS appeal process.
 The notice must also inform the applicant family that assistance may not be delayed until the conclusion of the USCIS appeal process, but that it may be delayed pending the completion of the informal hearing process.

-Informal hearing procedures are contained in Chapter 16.
+Informal hearing procedures are contained in Chapter 14.

-Timeframe for Determination of Citizenship Status [24 CFR 5.508(g)]
+Time Frame for Determination of Citizenship Status [24 CFR 5.508(g)]

-For new occupants joining the assisted family, LMHA must verify status at the first interim or regular reexamination following the person's occupancy, whichever comes first.
+For new occupants joining the resident family LMHA must verify status at the first interim or regular reexamination following the person's occupancy, whichever comes first.